seanthegeek/powertools/Get-Msert/README.md

 =============

-Downloads and runs [Microsoft Safety Scanner](https://www.microsoft.com/security/scanner/en-us/default.aspx) for silent remediation of common threats, then sends the logs to a web server that emails them to the security team.
+Downloads and runs [Microsoft Safety Scanner](https://www.microsoft.com/security/scanner/en-us/default.aspx) for silent remediation of common threats, then sends the logs to a web server.

 `logmailer` is a Python/Flask-based web server that accepts logs from `get-msert.ps1`, and emails them to analysts.